ls-projects-jamelle-boose/Sprint-Challenge-Redux-Smurfs/README.md

 #### Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-- Redux-thunk is a middleware that allows you to write actions creators that return a function instead of an action.
+- `redux-thunk` is a middleware that allows you to write `action-creators` that return a function instead of an action.
 It can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
 That function receives the store's dispatch method, which is then used to dispatch regular synchronous actions inside the body of the function once the asynchronous operations have completed.

 ## Project Set Up